Petunia (Petu’nia) are tender perennial plants but treated as annuals. These South American natives belong to the Nightshade family, Solanaceae.

 Petunias are sun-loving plants and useless in heavy shade.
 They will grow in the shade but will not bloom well.
 They thrive in well-drained, relatively light soil, and they like warmth.
 More on Petunia care.

 They prefer full sun but can stand a little shade.
 Check out the related Petunia articles below.

-Ruellia brittoniana (Ru-EL-lee-a brit-toe-nee-A-na), more commonly known as Mexican Petunia belongs to Acanthaceae family and Ruellia genus.
-As the name suggests, this plant is a native to Mexico.
-However, it
+Ruellia brittoniana, more commonly known as Mexican Petunia belongs to the Acanthaceae family and Ruellia genus.
+As the name suggests, this plant is native to Mexico.
+However, it is also found abundantly

 Ruellia Makoyana pronounced [roo-EL-ee-uh mak-koy-AH-nuh] is a colorful houseplant choice, even when it’s not in bloom.
 It’s an evergreen with hairy dark green leaves and silvery veins, providing an attractive

 You’ve seen the Calibrachoa plant, a tender perennial commonly known as “Million Bells.”
 You’ve enjoyed this plant in the Solanaceae (nightshade) family, filling garden beds, containers, and hanging baskets with